-Code 52.1000 52.1100 Classification Purchased Professional and Technical Services Official/Administrative Official/Administrat ive A separate account should be established for each type of service provided to the government.
-Services in support of the government's various policy- making and managerial activities.
-These service include management consulting activities directed toward general governance or business and financial management of the government, management support activities, election, and tax-assessing and collecting services.
-Professional Services supporting government operations and administration.
+Code 52.1000 Classification Purchased Professional and Technical Services Description Services that by their nature can be performed only by persons or firms with specialized skills and knowledge.
+Although a product may or may not result from the transaction, the primary reason for the purchase is the service provided.
+Included are the services of architects, engineers, auditors, dentists, physicians, lawyers, and consultants.
+A separate account should be established for each type of service provided to the government.
+52.1100 Official/Administrative Services in support of the government's various policy- making and managerial activities.
+These services include management consulting activities directed toward general governance or business and financial management of the government, management support activities, election, and tax-assessing and collecting services.
+52.1200 Professional Services supporting government operations and administration.
 These include the services of physicians, lawyers, architects, engineers, surveyors, auditors, actuaries, therapists, systems analysts, solicitors, and planners.
 Architectural and engineering services that result in the completion of a capital asset should be charged to object 54.1000, Property.
 If legal fees are part of a bond issuance, record expenditures in 58.4000.
-T Technical Services to the government that are not regarded as professional but that require basic scientific knowledge, manual skills, or both.
+52.1300 Technical Services to the government that are not regarded as professional but that require basic scientific knowledge, manual skills, or both.
 These services include data processing, purchasing, court-reporting, water-testing, and warehousing.